 Bull trout redd counts for the Wigwam River includes the tributary streams of Bighorn, Desolation, and Lodgepole creeks, and the portion of the Wigwam River within Montana.
 A large flood event caused a landslide to partially block the Wigwam downstream of the traditional redds count area in 2005.
 It was obviously a partial barrier for that year and has been passable since.
 A total of 1916 and 1839 bull trout redds were observed in the Wigwam Drainage in 2007 and 2008, respectively.
 This was the first time since 1995 in which counts were not higher than the previous year (Figure 5).
 Anglers have been allowed to harvest bull trout from Koocanusa since 2004.
-We will continue to monitor redds in the Wigwam River and Grave Creek to identify the potential effect of angling the number of spawning adults to these streams.
+Redds counts continued to decline and in 2010 MFWP reduced harvest to one bull trout annually.
+Then in 2012 harvest was eliminated and the bull trout fishery remained catch-and-release until 2016 when 1 one bull trout harvest per year was re-instituted.
+Regardless of other natural or anthropogenic factors, bull trout angling, both in Montana and British Columbia appears to have a pronounced effect on redd counts in the Wigwam drainage.

 Figure 5.
-Bull trout redd counts and trend analysis for the Wigwam River (including Bighorn, Desolation, and Lodgepole creeks) 1995-2008.
+Bull trout redd counts and trend analysis for the Wigwam River (including Bighorn, Desolation, and Lodgepole creeks) 1995-2017.